dwikyhardi/dartpollo/example/README.md

 ## [**hasura**](./hasura)

-This example uses a simple [Hasura](https://hasura.io/) server (with tables schema defined [in this file](./hasura/hasura.sql)), as an example of how to use Artemis with subscriptions.
+This example uses a simple [Hasura](https://hasura.io/) server (with tables schema defined [in this file](./hasura/hasura.sql)), as an example of how to use Dartpollo with subscriptions.